-Dr. Bradley Carl serves as a Researcher and the Associate Director for Policy at VARC.
-He has also served, since 2007, as the VARC Embedded Researcher for the Milwaukee Public Schools (MPS).
-As VARC Associate Director for Policy, Dr. Carl works with a cross-disciplinary team of researchers on issues involving school accountability systems, student growth measures, educator evaluation and human capital management systems, and early warning indicators.
-As the VARC/MPS Embedded Researcher, he works closely with the MPS Division of Research and Evaluation to conduct program evaluations and research involving key MPS initiatives and district improvement efforts.
-Dr. Carl is a frequent presenter at conferences across Wisconsin on school accountability and educator effectiveness, provides advice to state-level and district-level leaders on these topics, and has had his work cited by the Milwaukee Journal Sentinel, the Wisconsin State Journal, and Education Week.
-He worked previously for the Office of Educational Accountability at the Wisconsin Department of Public Instruction, the Center on Education and Work at the University of Wisconsin–Madison, and the American Institutes for Research in Washington, DC.
-Dr. Carl holds degrees from Hamline University (B.A., International Studies and History) and Michigan State University (Ph.D., Sociology-Urban Studies).
+Bradley Carl is Associate Director and Researcher at the Value-Added Research Center (VARC).
+His current work focuses on the design, implementation, and evaluation of state educator effectiveness and school accountability systems.
+He is the co-chair of the Wisconsin Educator Effectiveness Measurement Workgroup, and serves as the UW-Madison project lead for providing technical assistance to Teacher Incentive Fund (TIF) grantees across the country.
+He has also worked extensively with the Milwaukee Public Schools on the development of postsecondary tracking measures and “early warning” indicators.
+He is a frequent presenter at conferences across Wisconsin on school accountability and educator effectiveness, and has had his work cited by the Milwaukee Journal Sentinel, the Wisconsin State Journal, the Detroit Free Press, and Education Week.
+He worked previously for the Office of Educational Accountability at the Wisconsin Department of Public Instruction, the Center on Education and Work at UW-Madison, and the American Institutes for Research.
+He holds degrees from Hamline University (B.A., International Studies and History) and Michigan State University (Ph.D., Sociology-Urban Studies).

 Brie Chapa is a data manager at VARC at the University of Wisconsin–-Madison.
 Her work as a VARC data manager focuses on data acquisition, data transfer, and data security.
 In addition she assists in developing and implementing new systems within VARC to improve efficiency, collaboration, and knowledge sharing among staff.
 After a few years of teaching secondary mathematics, Brie was hired as a data processor for the System-wide Change for All Learners and Educators (SCALE) partnership at the Wisconsin Center for Education Research (WCER).
 Her SCALE work focused on data reporting and data quality.
 Brie received her B.S. in Secondary Mathematics Education from the University of Wisconsin–Madison.